nkabrown/SCREAMING_SNAKE_CASE/README.md

 -----------------------------

 A growing set of plans for a high-school aged, Flushing-based, coding club which hopes to be volunteer-run and free to attend.
+Currently an imaginative entity that might someday be a reality.

 ###Target Audience